Tayama's Personal Top 3 of Shinjuku’s ramen

 Sugoi Niboshi Ramen Nagi — Nishi-Shinjuku 7-chome

 Dried sardines pushed to their absolute limit produce a dense, near-black broth that makes first-timers stop and stare.
 This is one of the most distinctive bowls in all of Tokyo’s niboshi scene.
-Open until 5 AM — I’ve lost count of how many times I’ve come here to close out a shift.
+(Nagi’s flagship Golden Gai branch is known for round-the-clock hours — I’ve lost count of how many times I’ve closed out a shift on this soup.)

 The slight bitterness of the niboshi becomes addictive.
 On your first visit, order the default — no add-ons.
 Let the ingredients speak before you start customising.